andob/rapidroid/README.md

 ![workflow](https://raw.githubusercontent.com/andob/slcd4a/master/docs/workflow.png)

+NOTE: the code inside the ``task {}`` block must run synchronously / blocking.
+Do NOT create new threads inside ``task {}``, but if you do, please join them into the parent thread.
+For instance, if you're using RxJava or other concurrency framework, you must call ``blockingGet()`` or similar.

+NOTE: The workflow spawns threads and then joins them into the parent thread.
+This means that, by calling ``Run.workflow``, you will block the current running thread.
+Do not call ``Run.workflow`` on UI thread.
+Wrap it inside a thread, like this: ``Run.thread { Run.workflow {} }``

 #### Futures

 Naive future implementation.
 It's simply a thread that does something, then calls onSuccess/onError/onAny on the UI thread.